dwp/find-an-address-plugin/README.md

 1. Request an API key by emailing the Design System Team on [dwp-design-system@engineering.digital.dwp.gov.uk](mailto:dwp-design-system@engineering.digital.dwp.gov.uk).

 2. To make your prototype work locally, add the API key to the `.env` file in your prototype like so: `OS_API_KEY=your-api-key`.
+If your prototype doesn't have a `.env` file, create one that just contains this text and save it in the prototype's root folder.

 3. To deploy the key to your published prototype, set `OS_API_KEY` as an environment variable on your hosting service.
 The way this works will depend on your hosting service: on Heroku you can [use the command line, the dashboard or the platform API](https://devcenter.heroku.com/articles/config-vars#managing-config-vars).